 You can refer to the brochure for the pricing of respective countries under the respective zones (i.e. Zone 1, 2 or 3).
-If you are travelling to more than one zone during the same trip, you should be paying for the zone with the highest premium .
+If you are travelling to more than one zone during the same trip, you should be paying premium for the zone in which your furthest destination falls within.

 Q: When is the coverage for the Travel Guard policy effective?

-The Accidental Death and Permanent Disablement benefit will be effective 3 hours before you leave your permanent place of residence or office for a direct journey to the place of embarkation in Singapore and ends on whichever of the following events occurs first :
+The Accidental Death & Permanent Disablement benefit will be effective 3 hours before you leave your permanent place of residence or office for a direct journey to the place of embarkation in Singapore and ends on whichever of the following events occurs first:

-a) Expiry of the period specified in the Policy;
+a) the expiry of the period specified in the Policy;

-All other benefits will be provided at the later of the departure date shown on the policy schedule or the time of departure from Singapore to travel to the intended destination(s) Overseas.
+Cover for all other benefits shall commence at the later of the departure date shown on the policy schedule or the time of departure from Singapore to travel to the intended destination(s) Overseas.